Collective is different: Information exchange and speed-accuracy trade-offs in self-organized patterning: Discussion

 Throughout, for computational simplicity, we bound all rates above by 1, which essentially constrains the fastest time scale in our system.
 Therefore, strategies which create a high accuracy pattern at the cost of taking a long time, have a time scale separation between the patterning time scale and the time scale of the internal dynamics or signaling.
 In other words, accurate self-organized patterning requires transcriptional and signaling dynamics to occur on a faster time scale than patterning.
 For many developmental processes, this may well be a limiting constraint.
 The time scale of transcriptional and translational dynamics is on the order of tens of minutes~\cite{LAMMERS2020}, which would constrain accurate self-organized patterning to be on the order of hundreds of minutes, which is indeed a typical patterning time scale.
-Conversely, responding to an exogenous signal, such as a pre-existing morphogen gradient, need only take as long as the transcriptional and translational time scales.
-Perhaps one reason why pre-patterning and exogenous signals are often used in combination with self-organization is not that self-organization approaches are incapable of achieving the desired accuracy, but that such approaches take inordinately long compared to self-organization with pre-patterning.
+While we prove that such a trade-off exists in our model, we expect that this is a generic effect any cell faces in a system with a noisy mechanism of communication: spend longer acquiring information about the environment or act faster at the risk of making an incorrect patterning choice.
+Indeed, in a continuous model of lateral inhibition, a separation of time scales between the time scale over which cells commit to an SOP fate and the time scale at which a cell can inhibit its neighbors was identified as necessary for accurate patterning~\cite{Barad2010}.
+Beyond lateral inhibition, there are numerous contexts in developmental biology where the duration of a signal, and not just the strength, determines whether cells commit to a particular fate~\cite{Dessaud2007, MARSHALL1995}.
+Perhaps the required time scale separation is one reason why pre-patterning and exogenous signals are often used in combination with self-organization: self-organization of identical cells can achieve accurate patterning, but such approaches take inordinately long compared to self-organization with pre-patterning.